00 / Start HereStart here

 Why this matters

-The product becomes easier to learn when every button is read as part of the value path rather than as miscellaneous dashboard furniture.
+Learning is faster when every control is part of the value path rather than miscellaneous chrome.

-1. 01Start with Source Shares so the market object is clear.
+1. 01Start with AssetPacks so the market object is clear.

-2. 02Open the Terminal map so the product surface is familiar.
+2. 02Open /deposits, /reads, and /packs so the three product loops are familiar.

-4. 04Use the proof and interface chapters when operating against real integrations.
+4. 04Open proof, settlement, and interface chapters when operating against real integrations.

 Disclosure limits